mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Cobb and colleagues summarise the characteristics of design based approaches as "extended (iterative), interventionist (innovative and design-based), and theory-oriented enterprises whose “theories” do real work in practical educational contexts" [@cobb_design_2003, p.13].

-In addition, mutuality is key
+In addition, mutuality is key to later conceptions of design

 <!-- For a summary of DBR approaches well aligned to a sociocultural approach see Hoadley and Campos THAT IS NOT THE FOCUS OF THE ARTICLE [@hoadley_design-based_2022] -->

 <!-- COMMENT ON UTILITY - NEED TO BE CLEAR AND PERHAPS MOVED.
 Indeed, there is a strength in the flexibility if approach, for the purposes of this study.
 Allowing me to draw on useful techniques used in relevant context, and to align the process with underlying guiding theory of AT. -->